AckerlyXu/heima/articles/active-directory/active-directory-get-started-premium.md

 **Enterprise Mobility + Security** - Enterprise Mobility + Security (formerly Enterprise Mobility Suite) is a cost effective way for organizations to use the following services together under one licensing plan: Active Directory Premium, Azure Rights Management, Microsoft Intune.
 For more information, see the [Enterprise Mobility + Security](https://www.microsoft.com/en-us/server-cloud/enterprise-mobility/overview.aspx) web site.
 To get e free 30-day trial, click [here](https://portal.office.com/Signup/Signup.aspx?OfferId=2E63A04D-BE0B-4A0F-A8CF-407C1C299221&dl=EMS&ali=1#0).

 **Microsoft Volume Licensing** - Azure Active Directory Premium is available through a [Microsoft Enterprise Agreement](https://www.microsoft.com/en-us/licensing/licensing-programs/enterprise.aspx) (250 or more licenses) or the [Open Volume License](https://www.microsoft.com/en-us/licensing/licensing-programs/open-license.aspx) (5–250 licenses) program.

 This topic shows you how to get started with an Azure Active Directory Premium you have purchased through the Volume Licensing program.
-If you are not yet familiar with the different editions of Azure Active Directory, see [Azure Active Directory editions](/documentation/articles/active-directory-editions/).
+If you are not yet familiar with the different editions of Azure Active Directory, see [Azure Active Directory editions](./active-directory-editions.md).

-> [AZURE.NOTE]
+> [!NOTE]
 Azure Active Directory Premium and Basic editions are available for customers in China using the worldwide instance of Azure Active Directory.
 Azure Active Directory Premium and Basic editions are not currently supported in the Azure service operated by 21Vianet in China.
 For more information, contact us at the [Azure Active Directory Forum](https://feedback.azure.com/forums/169401-azure-active-directory/).

 ## Step 1: Sign up for Active Directory Premium

 To sign up, see [How to purchase through Volume Licensing](http://www.microsoft.com/en-us/licensing/how-to-buy/how-to-buy.aspx).

 ## Step 2: Activate your license plan